 Using a VPN makes sure your anonymity and privacy is preserved and keeps you away from being spied on by your ISP and the government.
 It also helps you to access content that’s blocked, blacklisted or otherwise restricted.

-In selecting the best VPN for Kazakhstan, we will consider its:
+In selecting the best VPN for Kazakhstan, we considered:

 - Encryption and tunneling protocols